 YouTube Shorts Integration Strategy

-As I will be at pains to emphasise in the course of this, cross-posting between TikTok and YouTube Shorts isn’t as straightforward as just uploading the same video twice.
-YouTube Shorts favours longer watch times and has different engagement patterns.
-Your TikTok hook might work perfectly there, but you’ll often need to extend the content to benefit from YouTube’s algorithm.
-So what is the correct and/or efficient approach?
+TikToks that perform?
+8-12 seconds max.
+YouTube Shorts?
+You’ve got up to 3 full minutes.
+Use that extra time.
+The efficient approach?
 Create your content with both platforms in mind.
 Film extra footage during your TikTok sessions, then edit different versions for each platform.
 YouTube Shorts possibly favours more educational content, while TikTok wants that immediate emotional hit in 3 seconds!

 TikTok Analytics Deep Dive